 Canna lilies are bold, herbaceous, tropical looking perennial plants that are summer bloomers for the south.
 Cannas have been in and out of fashion many times during their long history, and are currently rebounding in popularity from a post WWII low.
 In the South, we plant canna bulbs and forget-em, but north of Zone 7b, canna lily bulbs are easy to lift and store during the winter.
 We urge our readers to visit our garden during the summer and fall open house and garden dates to see our Canna plant collection.
 You can also check out our web site to view our cannas for sale.

-Some cultivars have been bred to grow partially submerged in shallow water as well as in saturated soils.
-In drier planting areas, at least 1-2" of water per week is needed to keep Canna lilies looking their best.
+Some canna cultivars have been bred to grow partially submerged in shallow water as well as in saturated soils.
+In drier planting areas, at least 1-2" of water per week is needed to keep canna lilies looking their best.

-If you're growing your canna lily in containers, keep in mind that Canna lilies are large plants and therefore need a large container.
-Any good potting soil will work fine.
+Yes!
+But if you're growing your canna lily in containers, keep in mind that canna lilies are large plants and therefore need a large container.
+Any good quality potting soil will work fine.
 The plants will lose vigor as they become pot-bound.
 When that happens, lift the root-ball, divide the canna bulbs (rhizomes) and replant.
-Container-grown Canna lilies will need watering once or even twice a day if grown outside, and it may help to stand the pot in a saucer of water.
-Provide a slow-release granular or water soluble fertilizer at full rate according to the instructions on the label.
+Container-grown canna lilies will need watering once or even twice a day if grown outside, and it may help to stand the pot in a saucer of water.
+Provide a slow-release granular or water soluble organic fertilizer at full rate according to the instructions on the label.